 Objectives and main focus of the Digital Hubs

-Video of the BMBF
+Video of the BMFTR

 The six collaborative partners present the various digital solutions in a video, which specialise e.g. in pandemic control, cardiovascular diseases or cancer research.